Best Of18 min read

 Pros

-• Best enterprise portfolio management in this list — not particularly close
+• Best enterprise portfolio management on this list — genuinely

 • Critical path analysis on Gantt is excellent for complex programs